 The V.I. government is at a crossroads.
 Along with this year’s $110 million deficit, the USVI is facing ongoing structural deficits of around $170 million per year out of a locally funded budget of around $850 million.
-It has outstanding debt of more than $2 billion, not counting the debts of the government-owned Water and Power Authority, which is also facing serious financial problems.
-It is also facing a $3 billion unfunded pension liability and a pension plan projected to cease being able to pay full pensions by 2023.
+It has outstanding debt of more than $2 billion, not counting the debts of the government-owned Water and Power Authority, which is also struggling financially.
+It has a $3 billion unfunded pension liability with the pension system projecting it will cease being able to pay full pensions by 2023.
 And for the first time, after two rounds of ratings downgrades in less than a year, lenders have refused to buy V.I. government bonds, making it very difficult to smooth over the gaps.

 As the noose tightens, the government has stopped putting money into its pension system – a system that was already projected to stop being able to make full pension payments in just a few short years.
 It has reduced payments to vendors, putting basic functions at its landfills at risks, stopped paying income tax refunds, held back income tax refunds, chronically underpaid on its utility bills.
 The V.I.
 Police Department has drastically cut overtime.

 About the only things not under consideration are for the governor or commissioners to take a cut in pay, or for the governor to stay someplace cheaper than the Ritz Carlton, which Gov. Kenneth Mapp has vehemently and indignantly rejected.
 (See: Mapp Announces More Potential V.I.
 Austerity Measures in Related Links)